snowplow-archive/snowplow.github.com/_posts/2016-12-xx-factotum-0.4.0-released-with-support-for-constraints.md

 $ ./factotum run echo.factfile --constraint "host,192.168.1.12" # WiFi
 ```

-**SECTION BELOW NEEDS WORK (SEE COMMENTS ON CODE PR)**

 However, if I change these to non-valid values:

 ```
 $ ./factotum run echo.factfile --constraint "host,hostname"
-$ Error: the specifed host constraint "hostname" is invalid.
-Reason: found external IP(s) but failed to list IP(s) for hostname
+$ Info: the specifed host constraint "hostname" did not match.
+Reason: could not find any IPv4 addresses for the supplied hostname
 ```

-What this error means is that we were able to list probable IPs for this host but that the hostname provided - when we attempted to get an IP for it - did not match the found list.
-So it fails to resolve and thus will not run.
+This means that we failed to lookup any addresses associated with the hostname given.
+This means we have nothing to compare against our local interfaces and as such we cannot obtain a match.

 If I were to disconnect my WiFi network interface:

 ```
 $ ./factotum run echo.factfile --constraint "host,192.168.1.12"
-$ Error: the specifed host constraint "192.168.1.12" is invalid.
-Reason: did not find matching IP for hostname
+$ Info: the specifed host constraint "192.168.1.12" did not match.
+Reason: failed to match any of the interface addresses to the found host addresses
 ```

-This error means that we could not find a hostname associated with the IP provided.

-**SECTION NEEDING WORK ENDS**
+This means that we were able to get addresses from the local interfaces as well as from the supplied IP address.
+However a match could not be found within both lists.

+__Note__: A failure to match the host constraint will result in an exit code of 0.
+This is because a non-matching host is considered a noop.

 <h2 id="install">2.
 Downloading and running Factotum</h2>